AkiPoh/DEV-KATKE/README.md

 - [ ] Add "practical" section on installing KATKE
 - [ ] Add "practical" section on setting up a dev environment for working on developing KATKE
-- [ ] Add "reference" section on minimum viable functionality for Alpha release
 - [ ] Add "reference" section "Why KATKE?"